STAT545-UBC/STAT545-UBC-original-website/hw02_explore-gapminder-use-rmarkdown.md

 Check: Hits all the elements.
 No obvious mistakes.
 Pleasant to read.
 No heroic detective work required.
 Solid.

-Check plus: Some "above and beyond", creativity, etc. You learned something new and you're eager to incorporate it into your work now.
+Check plus: Some "above and beyond", creativity, etc. You learned something new from reviewing their work and you're eager to incorporate it into your work now.